tomhall82/baratie-booking/README.md

 The aim of this site is to enable staff and customers to create, view, edit and delete bookings for the fictional restaurant "The Baratie".

-The site is also intended to give a breif overview of the history of the restaraunt and show the menu.
+The site is also intended to give a brief overview of the history of the restaurant and show the menu.

 #### Aglie Planning